r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 As mentioned above, it's a serverless system written in Swift that controls Philips Hue bulbs in my house whenever my favorite sports teams (Tulsa football & basketball, Eagles football) score or win.
 It runs on AWS Lambda, DynamoDB, SQS, and EventBridge.

+### Tools

 I used [Xcode](https://developer.apple.com/xcode/) to build it, but any editor that supports the [SourceKit-LSP](https://github.com/swiftlang/sourcekit-lsp) will work - including VS Code, Neovim, Emacs, Nova, and others.

-### Infrastructure

-The engine that makes this project go is [Swift Cloud](https://github.com/swift-cloud/swift-cloud).
+The deployment engine that makes this project go is [Swift Cloud](https://github.com/swift-cloud/swift-cloud).
 It's the infrastructure as code tool I use to deploy my Swift package to AWS with the configuration I define.
 Specifically, Swift Cloud vends Swift components like `AWS.Function()` that get compiled into [Pulumi](https://www.pulumi.com/) YAML files.
 The Pulumi CLI deploys that configuration to the cloud when you run Swift Cloud's `swift run Infra deploy` command.
 Notably, you don't need to know anything about Pulumi to use Swift Cloud.
 It's just used internally.

 I've used other IaC tools like the [Serverless Framework](https://www.serverless.com) and [SST](https://sst.dev).
 They are great, but they either don't support custom runtimes like the [swift-aws-lambda-runtime](https://github.com/swift-server/swift-aws-lambda-runtime) at all, or require the use of [Lambda Layers](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-use-any-programming-language-and-share-common-components/) to use them.
 Swift Cloud supports it out of the box with no hassle.
-It's been a great tool to use.
+It's been great to work with.

+### Infrastructure

 The project currently consists of six primary pieces of infrastructure, all of which are defined within `Sources/Infra/Project.swift`: